ohel/gaincms/README.md

 service nginx restart
 ```

+### Permissions

+File permissions need to be set correctly.
+There's a sourceable file called *permissions* in the *site* directory which you may use to quickly fix everything file permission related.

 ## Project goals by the original author

 I made this CMS to have a simple yet flexible platform to write about things I've wanted to share.
 Some of these are for a very small audience (Linux audio for example), and some are just for my personal fun.
 Professionally, I wanted to have some experience on modern responsive web design.
 This CMS uses Bootstrap along with custom styles (e.g. responsive YouTube-video containers).
 I also wanted to see how routing works in practice.

 ## License

 GainCMS is released under the terms of the [GNU General Public License v3](http://www.gnu.org/licenses/gpl-3.0.txt).
 GainCMS uses Parsedown and Bootstrap, which are [MIT](http://opensource.org/licenses/MIT) licensed.
 The social media share icons are [CC](https://creativecommons.org/licenses/by/3.0/) by [Aha-Soft Team](http://www.aha-soft.com/free-icons/).
 By default all the articles published with GainCMS have the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 Edit the file *post.php* to change that.
+If you make modifications to the files, feel free to add credits to you.